SvSimply/StoreFrontPizza/project_documents/store_front/accomplishment_tracking_svetlana.md

-# [Your Name] - Store Front Accomplishment Tracking
+# Svetlana Baranova - Store Front Accomplishment Tracking

 Each team member should have their own version of this document.